W0nTh0u3/W0nTh0u3/README.md

 ###

-<p align="left">My name is Ryan Emmanuel SJ Verzo and I'm a Software Developer, from the Philippines</p>
+<p align="left">My name is Ryan Emmanuel SJ Verzo and I'm a Software Engineer, from the Philippines</p>

 ###